20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Draw and Guess

-• One student draws a simple picture, and the other student guesses what it is.
+In pairs, one student draws a simple picture while the other guesses what it is, then they switch roles and continue.

 Memory Circle